Guide to Release or Withdrawal of an IRS Tax Lien

 Methods to Release a Federal Tax Lien

-An Offer in Compromise is an agreement by the IRS to settle your debt for less than you owe.
+An Offer in Compromise is an agreement by the IRS to settle your liability for less than you owe.
 You must be unable to make monthly installment plan payments to qualify for an Offer in Compromise.

 Your offer amount will depend on your equity in assets and your disposable income.
-If your Offer is accepted and you pay your settlement off, the IRS will forgive your remaining debt, and the lien will be released.
+If your Offer is accepted and you pay your settlement off, the IRS will forgive your remaining liability, and the lien will be released.

 Pay In Full